Spez-Inc/spez-calculator/README.md

 # Spez Calculator
-Spez Calculator is simple calculator that it is built VB.NET.
+Spez Calculator is simple calculator that it is built with VB.NET.